xyzeez/quran-reciter-classifier/README.md

 ### Using the API

-First, install the API-specific dependencies:
+First, ensure you have installed the main project dependencies from `requirements.txt`.
+Then, install the API-specific dependencies:

 ```bash
 pip install -r server/requirements.txt